ucc23/ucc/_clusters/melotte96.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.11
 UTI_summary: |
-    Melotte 96 is a rich, very dense object of very high C3 quality.
+    <b>NGC 2818A</b> is a rich, very dense object of very high C3 quality.
+It is located at a moderate distance from the Sun, above the mid-plane.
 It is rarely studied in the literature, with no articles listed in the last 6 years.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 5.4
 N_50_val: 476
-scix_url: Melotte%2096
+scix_url: NGC%202818A
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |